TheSohrabX/PThreadCppWrapper/README.md

-# PThread Cpp Wrapper
+# Spthread: A C++ Wrapper for pthread

-this tool is a thin cpp wrapper for pthrad functions.
+this tool is a thin c++ wrapper for pthrad functions.

 i'm working on it to cover more funcion for better integrity with C++.